IgniteUI/igniteui-docfx/en/components/tabbar.md

 #### Outputs

-The following outputs are available on the **igx-tab-bar** component:
+The following outputs are available on the **igx-bottom-nav** component:
 | Name | Type | Description |
 | :--- | :--- | :--- |
 | `onTabSelected` | EventEmitter | Emits an event when a new tab is selected. |